2015 Cactus Bowl

 The 2015 Cactus Bowl was an American college football bowl game that was played on January 2, 2015, at Sun Devil Stadium in Tempe, Arizona.
 It was one of the 2014–15 bowl games that concluded the 2014 FBS football season.
 The game started at 10:15 p.m.
 ET and was televised on ESPN.
 Sponsored by the TicketCity ticket broker company, the game was officially known as the TicketCity Cactus Bowl.

-The 26th edition of the Cactus Bowl featured the Oklahoma State Cowboys from the Big 12 Conference and the Washington Huskies from the Pac-12 Conference.
+The 26th edition of the Cactus Bowl (although the first edition contested under that name) featured the Oklahoma State Cowboys from the Big 12 Conference and the Washington Huskies from the Pac-12 Conference.
 Oklahoma State beat Washington by a score of 30–22.